Vietnam

 On the other hand, the place felt extremely artificial.
 And that’s because… well, it is.
 It’s essentially an amusement park modeled after European cities, in the middle of Vietnam.

 Aside from the giant golden hand bridge, I wasn’t super wow-ed by the other attractions in Ba Na Hills.
 It just wasn’t my cup of tea.
-It was clear many visitors thought the same way because the rest of the park was not nearly as crowded as the golden hand bridge itself.
+It was clear many visitors thought the same way because the rest of the park was not nearly as crowded as the Golden Hand Bridge itself.

 Links in this post may generate small commissions that keep this website running for free, at no extra cost to you.
 Thank you for your support.